Alice Nkom: Political positions

 In March 2020, Paul Atanga Nji, the Minister of Territorial Administration accused Redhac under Nkom's leadership, as well as Human Rights Watch, Amnesty International, and International Crisis Group, of being engaged in a "conspiracy" against Cameroon and security services.

 On 6 December 2024, the Minister banned Redhac alongside several other civil rights organisations, citing concerns with its use of funding.
 On 10 December, Nkom was summoned to a police interview in Wouri after breaking the seal placed on the doors of Redhac's offices in Douala.
 Nkom did not attend this or subsequent summons, requesting a postponement until January 2025 to guarantee she would be able to have a lawyer present.
 On 18 December at a military court hearing, Nkom was accused of raising funds to support armed groups in English-speaking regions of Cameroon, and on 31 December she was summoned to an interview with the national gendarmerie's central judicial investigation department.
 On January 9, 2025, Amnesty International stated that Camarounian authorities, "must end the suspension of the affected organizations, reinstate their status and allow them to carry out their activities without arbitrary interference" and "immediately end the misuse of the justice system to target Alice Nkom and other human rights defenders and activists.”

 Nkom stated that, according to observers of the Presidential election of 2025, Issa Tchiroma Bakary should be announced as the President of Camaroun with 70% of the vote.
 She contested the victory of Paul Biya, citing electoral fraud.
 According to Marceau Sivieude of Amnesty International’s Regional Director for West and Central Africa, “anyone who dares criticize the authorities, whether a human rights defender, a journalist, a political activist or a protester, runs the risk of being arbitrarily arrested and detained, tortured or otherwise ill-treated, and tried by military courts.
 Unfortunately, this trend increases as the presidential election approaches.”

+Following the November 2025 presidential election in Cameroon, Issa Tchiroma Bakari, who was not elected, appointed 80-year-old lawyer Alice Nkom as his spokesperson while in exile.
+Alice Nkom participated in the homage to Anicet Ekane, former president of the African Movement for New Independence and Democracy, who died in prison on December 1, 2025.
+According to Nkom, Anicet Ekane died from a lack of medical care in prison.
+She also defends Makini Tchameni, wife of the imprisoned opposition figure Djeukam Tchameni, who is a prominent figure of the coalition "L'union pour le changement" that backed Issa Tchiroma Bakary during the last presidential election in Cameroon in her lawsuit.